 In December 2021, in response to China’s Belt and Road Initiative, the EU launched its Global Gateway Initiative to mobilize EUR300 billion ( US$354.8 billion) in investments in clean energy, digital and transport infrastructure, health, education, and research systems across the globe.
 The Global Gateway is meant to be a trusted brand promoting democratic values, good governance, and transparency.
 Funding for Global Gateway will come in part from the EU budget, including the EFSD+; EUR145 billion ( US$171.6 billion) of the funding would come from planned investments by EU Member States and development finance institutions.

 In June 2021, the Council of the EU adopted conclusions on enhancing the European financial architecture for development that called on the European financial architecture, especially the EIB and the EBRD, to strengthen cooperation with European development finance institutions by following a 'Team Europe' approach and combining resources for better results.

 Through its NDICI - Global Europe, the EU aims to support regions and partner countries that are most in need.

 One of the EU’s top priorities is strengthening its partnership with countries in Africa.
-In December 2020, the chief negotiators from the EU and OACPS initialed a deal on a new 20-year treaty to govern EU - OACPS relations.
+In April 2021, the chief negotiators from the EU and OACPS initiated a deal on a new 20-year treaty to govern EU - OACPS relations.
 The deal focuses on six key areas of cooperation: